 The 3rd turning point was developing interests in essential oils and fragrances and deciding to pursue PG after I came to know about Perfumery and Cosmetics Management.

 The 4th and last turning point was aiming to work in a technical R&D role and develop amazing cosmetic formulations.
-I got placed in SH Kelkar Perfumery Pvt Ltd through college recruitment and my journey towards becoming a Perfumer Started.
+I got placed in SH Kelkar Perfumery Pvt Ltd through PGDPCM college recruitment and my journey towards becoming a Perfumer Started.

 How did you plan the steps to get into the career you wanted?
 Or how did you make a transition to a new career?
 Tell us about your career path